 The emphasis on housing factors in the purchase decision is consistent with van der Vlist et al's (2002) study of the Dutch housing market in which factors related to tenure and housing costs were by far the most important in explaining the decision to move house, while employment related factors were very unimportant.
 It is also supported by Flatau et al (2004) in their Australian study of home ownership aspirations.
 They suggest that housing market arrangements such as stamp duty and the gathering of a sufficient deposit, which can be interpreted as a life course factor, in that it is showing economic progress, are important in understanding the timing of the purchase decision.
 In this survey, the saving of a deposit was ranked as the second most important factor in the decision to buy, while stamp duty exemption was ranked also in the top ten items (8th).
-Deurloo et al (1994) also identify the gathering of a deposit as important while Henley (1998) emphasizes house price change as an explanation of the decision to move house.
+Deurloo et al (1994) also identify the gathering of a deposit as important while Henley (1998) emphasises house price change as an explanation of the decision to move house.
 In this study affordable house prices was ranked first while an expected rise in house prices was ranked sixth.
 Dieleman and Everaers (1994) highlight interest rates and rent rises as important items in the purchase decision.
-In this survey, interest rates were ranked 3rd while the expectation of rising rents was ranked as ninth, above other factors such as the birth of a child, marriage or a new job.
+In this survey interest rates were ranked 3rd while the expectation of rising rents was ranked as ninth, above other factors such as the birth of a child, marriage or a new job.

 Deurloo et al (1994) suggest that an increase in income can also be an important incentive to purchase.
-In this study, the only life course factor that was significant was the gathering together of a deposit, while other life cycle factors such as a new job, or relocation in an existing job, were ranked as not important.
-Merlo and McDonald (2002) found also that employment factors do not explain the propensity to purchase a home, but suggest that better testing of their data might reveal other results.
+In this study the only life course factor that was significant was the gathering together of a deposit, while other life cycle factors such as a new job, or relocation in an existing job, were ranked as not important.
+Merlo and McDonald (2002) found also that employment factors do not explain the propensity to purchase a home but suggest that better testing of their data might reveal other results.

-The emphasis in this study on housing, rather than domestic factors in the switch to home ownership runs contrary to the early family life cycle model of Rossi (1955) and Thorns (1980) and the later findings of Baxter and McDonald (2004) and Mulder and Wagner (1998), who argue strongly that marriage and child birth are key factors in forecasting the propensity to purchase a first home.
-Flatau et al (2006) also consider marriage to increase the propensity of home purchase.
-In particular, they recognize that while divorce rates in Australia have been rising, remarriage rates have not.
-This in turn impacts on home ownership rates in that divorced and separated people exhibit a lower probability of attaining and maintaining home ownership compared to those who have been continuously married (Flatau et al., 2006).
+The emphasis in this study on housing, rather than domestic, factors in the switch to home ownership runs contrary to the early family life cycle model of Rossi (1955) and Thorns (1980) and the later findings of Baxter and McDonald (2004) and Mulder and Wagner (1998), who argue strongly that marriage and child birth are key factors in forecasting the propensity to purchase a first home.
 However, Clark et al (2003) consider employment factors to be important in the decision to move, and Clark and Huang (2003) found, in their study of the London housing market, that the birth of a child did not trigger a housing move, nor were they able to detect such an influence in their major cross sectional study of the UK market as a whole.